-Consultation and Training - 1-800-656-4972
+Consultation and Training - (800) 656-4972

-Employers can request on-site training to fit specific needs of their companies by filling out and submitting the online request sheet.
-These trainings are confidential and are cost-free evaluations of the worksite.
+Employers can request on-site evaluation visits and/or training to fit specific needs of their companies by filling out and submitting the online request sheet.
+These visits and/or trainings are confidential and visits include cost-free evaluations of the worksite.
 Assistance with eliminating and reducing workplace hazards are the main benefits of these consultation trainings.

 Alaska Occupational Safety and Health